Fig. 1 Mircochip PIC PIC12F683 test setup.

 Fig. 5 Part of Bank 0 Microchip 12F683.

-loop ; do something GOTO loop
+; do something

 The above is the very same thing the Arduino loop does in C. Let's try something simple like blink a LED connected to pin GP1 connected through a resistor to ground.
 To make the program go we need to store a HIGH in the GPIO register at GP1 or bit 1.
 We wait for while, then store a 0 in bit 1 or GP1 and wait again.
 At the end of the sequence "GOTO loop" brings us back to the beginning.
 Note the register configuration for part of bank 0.